Monday, July 21, 2025

 There's another important catch to this story.
 The aggressor's family earns their money from candy production.
 The company is led by his older brother, who at his twenties had to take over the role as managing director after their father fell victim to terminal cancer.

-So, the sugar which provides the family with an affluent lifestyle, likely was the main reason the aggressors fathers suffered from terminal cancer.
-But the aggressor wants everyone to accept the false claim that meat causes cancer.
+So, the sugar which provides the family with an affluent lifestyle, likely was the main reason the aggressors fathers suffered from terminal cancer, and the boys from Complex childhood truama.
+That may be the reason the aggressor wants everyone to accept the false claim that meat, but not sugar, causes cancer.
 Another catch is, it seems like the aggressor doesn't work, and has issues connecting with women.
 I predict someone will be the victim of this aggressor's physical violence.

 Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.